 While the company does entry-level units, its premium trackers are the reason it’s successful.
 Think sport-specific training schedules, recovery advice and built-in fitness tests.

 Add to that world-beating GPS technology, which means higher accuracy and no bothering with your phone to track distances and routes.
-But if you do pair it with the app on your phone, you can use Polar’s customised training plans for middle- to long-distance running, which come via instructions on your watch.
+But if you do pair it with the app on your phone, you can use Polar’s customized training plans for middle- to long-distance running, which come via instructions on your watch.

 You also get the standard features you’d want from a smartwatch: alerts for calls, messages and even social media notifications.
 So if you often enter race events and want to be able to stay up to date with your messages during your training, this is your device.
+Buy Now:

 Suunto Spartan Ultra